Ly{\alpha} Intensity Mapping in HETDEX: Galaxy-Ly{\alpha} Intensity Cross-Power Spectrum: HETDEX Data

-We further impose thresholds on the LAE detection confidence parameters derived from machine-learning models.
+We further impose thresholds on the LAE detection confidence parameters derived from machine learning models.
 We require $p_\mathrm{conf} > 0.5$ from a Random Forest classifier based on emission-line measurements (Mentuch Cooper et al., in preparation) and a score $>0.4$ from a convolutional neural network (CNN) trained on HETDEX spectra (Mukae et al., in preparation).
-These classifiers are developed to distinguish LAEs from false positive detections due to systematic errors in the spectra and sky residuals.
+These classifiers are developed to distinguish LAEs from false-positive detections due to systematic errors in the spectra and sky residuals.
 For the $\mathrm{SNR}> 5.5$ sample, the adopted CNN threshold yields a precision of $\sim 96\%$ when compared with visual classifications as described in \citet{house/etal:2023}, effectively classifying LAEs while minimizing false detections.
 Using these criteria, $90.4\%$ of detections in the COSMOS science verification field are confirmed in a different HETDEX observation of the same field or a separate galaxy catalog.
-Thus, the fraction of false positive detections using these criteria is $<9.6\%$.
+Thus, the fraction of false-positive detections using these criteria is $<9.6\%$.

 We then remove detections within $\pm 10\,\angstrom$ of the [\ion{O}{3}] emission line at $5007\,\angstrom$ to mitigate contamination from high-Galactic latitude planetary nebulae.
 We also exclude LAE candidates within $\pm 10\,\angstrom$ of the sky emission lines at $5200\,\angstrom$ and $5457\,\angstrom$.